labgrid-project/labgrid/doc/getting_started.rst

 plugged into the computer, e.g. allowing an exporter to export all USB ports on a specific hub and making a ``NetworkSerialPort`` available as soon as it is plugged into one of the hub's ports.
+Labgrid also provides a small utility called ``labgrid-suggest`` which will output the proper YAML formatted snippets for you.
 The information udev has on a device can be viewed by executing:

 .. code-block:: bash